SAP-archive/teched2020-DAT262/README.md

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to the options that SAP Data Intelligence offers to integrate S/4HANA systems

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are:
+- Basic knowhow about the usage and scope of S/4HANA
+- General skills in the areas of Enterprise Data Management and ETL (Extraction, Transformation, Load)
+- Basic programming skill in ABAP are of advantage

 ## Exercises